-If your home was built in the 1970s or 1980s — or if a property that you plan to buy was built during this period — then there is a good chance that you need to tackle this issue: replacing the aluminium wiring.
+If your home was built in the 1970s or 1980s — or if a property that you plan to buy was built during this period — then there is a good chance that you need to replace aluminum wiring.

 Why did electrical contractors in Ontario (and in other provinces and countries) use aluminum wiring in the past?
 Simply because it was cheaper than copper.
 However, it is now widely known that aluminum wiring can be dangerous.
 Here are some of the risks: